ingvildeb/spatialsignal/README.md

 # spatialsignal

-`spatialsignal` is a reusable Python package for segmentation-derived spatial representations from light-sheet fluorescence microscopy workflows.
+`spatialsignal` is a reusable Python package for deriving and analysing spatial representations from instance or semantic segmentations from light-sheet fluorescence microscopy workflows.

 The package is designed as the downstream quantification layer in the LSFM ecosystem.
-It focuses on building validated subject-space point clouds and voxel maps, writing explicit spatial metadata, and supporting later atlas-aware quantification.
+It focuses on building validated subject-space point clouds and voxel maps, writing explicit spatial metadata, and atlas-aware quantification.

 `spatialsignal` currently supports: